cea-trust-platform/icoco-coupling/ICoCo2FMI/README.md

 For each variable, we need:

- * the name (according to ICoCo::Problem::getOutputDoubleValue),
+ * the name (according to ICoCo::Problem::getOutputDoubleValue)

- * the type (Real, Integer, or String),
+ * the type (Real, Integer, or String)

  * a description

- * the inout flag (output or input).
+ * the inout flag (output or input)

-From this file, the script  <code>ICoCo2FMI.sh</code> generates the modelDescription.xml and a part of the sources for the component.
+From this file, the script <code>ICoCo2FMI.sh</code> (called in the previous section) has generated the modelDescription.xml file and a part of the sources for the component.

 ### Example of json file: